The Final Destination: Home media

 The Final Destination was initially scheduled for a DVD and Blu-ray Disc release on December 22, 2009.
 The film was pushed back to January 5, 2010, in the US.
 Both the DVD and Blu-ray Disc included two pairs of 3D glasses with each set and featured a 2D version on the disc, along with additional scenes.
-Only the Blu-ray Disc version included two alternate endings, a "making of" featurette about the deaths, storyboard visualization and a preview of A Nightmare on Elm Street (2010).
+The Blu-ray Disc version included two alternate endings, a "making of" featurette about the deaths, storyboard visualization and a preview of A Nightmare on Elm Street (2010).
 The Blu-ray Disc release, also a combo pack, includes a standard DVD of the film.
 The film grossed $15.1 million in home sales.

 In Target stores, some of the DVDs included an exclusive Final Destination comic book.

 Reception

+Critical response

 Review aggregator Rotten Tomatoes reports that 28% of 98 critics gave the film a positive review, with an average rating of 4.1 out of 10.
 The site's consensus states: "With little of the ingenuity of previous installments, The Final Destination is predictable, disposable horror fare."
-On Metacritic, the film has a weighted average score of 30 out of 100 based on reviews from 14 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 30 out of 100 based on reviews from 14 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of C on an A+ to F scale.

 Jordan Mintzer of Variety magazine wrote: "With an array of gory mayhem only marginally enhanced by 3-D and a plot as developed as a text message, The Final Destination may finally sound the death knell for New Line's near-immortal horror franchise."
 Kirk Honeycutt of The Hollywood Reporter wrote: "The new gimmick here is that all the flying body parts and absurd impalements come in 3D.
 And that's about as inspired as anything gets in this edition.
 Story and character get chucked to the sidelines as the arena has room for only death scenes."

 In January 2022, Stephen Rosenberg of MovieWeb ranked the movies of the franchise from worst to best, ranking The Final Destination as the worst of the film series.
 Rosenberg said that it was better likened to a "straight-to-video or early 2000s SyFy original film".
 Noting the lack of energy in the acting, Rosenberg also said that none of the actors were memorable and that the dialogue was "chock-full of meta 3D film advertisements".

-Future
+Sequel

-Alan Horn, the head of Warner Bros., confirmed at ShoWest in March 2010 that Final Destination 5 was in works at ShoWest.
+Alan Horn, the head of Warner Bros.
+Pictures, confirmed at ShoWest in March 2010 that Final Destination 5 was in works at ShoWest.
 Producer Craig Perry later added that the film would be shot in 3D.
 Eric Heisserer was announced as screenwriter in April 2010.
 The studio initially picked August 26, 2011, as the release date, but later changed it to August 12, 2011.
 In June 2010, New Line Cinema announced that Steven Quale would direct, and that the movie would be renamed 5nal Destination.
-The name change was reversed only a few months later.
+The name change was reversed a few months later.